calebhyun/pickleball-point-analysis/README.md

   frameborder="0"
 ></iframe>

-From this chart we can examine a number of things.
+This chart tells us how many total shots were hit in our shots dataset.
 Here are the descriptions and analyses of each category from left to right:

 `O` - other, and a majority of the shots are uncategorized based on this `D` - dink, this is to be expected because the sport centers around dinks